-ALL BUILDINGS: XX. - Florida Building Code technical amendments; minimum building elevations.
+ALL BUILDINGS: XX. - Florida Building Code technical amendments; minimum building elevations in flood hazard areas.

-- (1) The minimum elevation for buildings within the scope of the Florida Building Code, Building, shall be, as specified in ASCE 24, the base flood elevation plus {INSERT} feet, or the design flood elevation, whichever is higher. - (2) The minimum elevation for one- and two-family dwellings and townhouses within the scope of the Florida Building Code, Residential, shall be the base flood elevation plus {INSERT} feet or the design flood elevation, whichever is higher.
+- (1) The minimum elevation for buildings in flood hazard areas that are within the scope of the Florida Building Code, Building, shall be, as specified in ASCE 24, the base flood elevation plus {INSERT} feet, or the design flood elevation, whichever is higher.

-ALTERNATIVE: XX. - Florida Building Code technical amendments; minimum building elevations.
+(2) The minimum elevation for one- and two-family dwellings and townhouses in flood hazard areas that are within the scope of the Florida Building Code, Residential, shall be the base flood elevation plus {INSERT} feet or the design flood elevation, whichever is higher. - ALTERNATIVE: XX.
+Florida Building Code technical amendments; minimum building elevations in flood hazard areas.
 All buildings and structures in flood hazard areas shall have the lowest floor, dry floodproofing measures, or the bottom of the lowest horizontal structural member of the lowest floor, as applicable to occupancy and flood zone, at or above the base flood elevation plus {INSERT} feet, or the design flood elevation, whichever is higher.

-DWELLINGS ONLY (not multi-family): XX. - Florida Building Code technical amendments; minimum building elevations.
-The minimum elevation for one- and two-family dwellings and townhouses within the scope of the Florida Building Code, Residential, shall be the base flood elevation plus {INSERT} feet, or the design flood elevation, whichever is higher.
+DWELLINGS ONLY (not multi-family): XX. - Florida Building Code technical amendments; minimum building elevations in flood hazard areas.
+The minimum elevation for one- and two-family dwellings and townhouses in flood hazard areas that are within the scope of the Florida Building Code, Residential, shall be the base flood elevation plus {INSERT} feet, or the design flood elevation, whichever is higher.